intermountainneuroimaging/bids-qsiprep/README.md

 1. Upload file to container
 1. Select file as input to gear
-1. Geat places output in Analysis
+1. Gear places output in Analysis

 ### Use Cases